firecracker-microvm/firecracker/docs/jailer.md

 ## Disclaimer

-The jailer is designed to work only with statically linked binaries (with the default musl toolchain) and will not work with experimental gnu builds.
+The jailer is a program designed to isolate the Firecracker process in order to enhance Firecracker's security posture.
+It is meant to address the security needs of Firecracker only and is not intended to work with other binaries.
+Additionally, each jailer binary should be used with a statically linked Firecracker binary (with the default musl toolchain) of the same version.
+Experimental gnu builds are not supported.

 ## Jailer Usage